 “Writing an outline can take place at any time during the writing process.
 Although it is most commonly used before beginning to write or doing research, this process can also take place during or after writing your paper to make sure your points are organized and make sense.
 View All Highlights ezinearticles.com Pull Source How to Create an Outline For Your Article – EzineArticles OVERVIEW TOPICS” “Indiana University of Pennsylvania.”

 Creating a simple list of points is the fastest way to get started, but it’s also the least useful because it doesn’t provide much detail or structure.
 You can use bullet points if you want, but I recommend using complete sentences whenever possible.
-This will help you identify any gaps in your content, and it will make it easier for you to review what you’ve written later on.
+This will help you identify any gaps in your content and make it easier for you to review what you’ve written later on.

 Here are some tips for creating an outline or skeleton for evergreen content.